Making Ends Meet in California

 Many employers require workers to perform certain duties before and after their shifts, and may neglect to pay employees for these mandatory tasks.
 Employees may be forbidden to clock in before they are dressed in work attire, have passed through security, or have washed their hands.
 Workers may also be required to clock out before performing end-of-shift tasks, including cleaning workstations, setting up for the next shift, counting money, or dropping off supplies and deposits.
 Some employers may even warn employees that they have gone over forty hours, and require them to clock out to continue working in an effort to avoid paying overtime.

+Another example, is the failure to pay for travel time.
 Employees are required to be paid for any travel time that is not a regular commute, even if the employee is traveling with another worker or in the employer’s vehicle.

 Vacation and PTO violations.